UPPMAX/HPC-python/docs/day3/pandas.rst

 * ``prefix`` is just a set of strings you can add to dummy column names to make clear which ones are related.
 * If nothing is passed to ``columns``, Pandas will try to convert the entire DataFrame to dummy variables, which is usually a bad idea. *Always pass the subset of columns you want to convert to the ``columns`` kwarg.*

-Let's say you did an experiment where you tested 100 people to see if their preference for Coke or Pepsi correlated with whether the container it came in was made of aluminum, plastic, or glass, and whether it was served with or without ice.
+Let's say you did an experiment where you surveyed 10000 people to see if their preference for Coke or Pepsi correlated with whether the container it came in was made of aluminum, plastic, or glass, and whether it was served with or without ice.

 .. jupyter-execute::

     from random import choices
     import pandas as pd
-    sodas = choices(['Coke','Pepsi'],k=100)
+    sodas = choices(['Coke','Pepsi'],k=10000)
-    containers = choices(['aluminum','glass','plastic'],k=100)
+    containers = choices(['aluminum','glass','plastic'],k=10000)
-    ices = choices([1, 0],k=100) ###already boolean
+    ices = choices([1, 0],k=10000) ###already boolean
     soda_df = pd.DataFrame(list(zip(sodas,containers,ices)),
                            columns=['brand','container_material','with_ice'])
     print(soda_df.head())